• Skip to primary navigation

 Easy instructions

-grated zucchini on paper towels
+grated zucchini on paper towels.

-dry ingredients whisked in bowl
+dry ingredients whisked in bowl.

 whisked wet ingredients in bowl

-stirred batter in bowl
+stirred batter in a bowl.

 For bread

-baked zucchini bread on cooling rack
+baked zucchini bread on a cooling rack.

 The bread is done when the top looks and feels firm to the touch and it doesn't make a squishy noise when you press down in the center.